nthplanet/n-spinner/README.md

 There's also a directory here called [/add-to-n-pass](add-to-n-pass) which includes all of the NPass files that I modified to accomplish this.

-The easiest way to view the code is to just look at these two files:
+But the easiest way to view the code is to just look at these two files:
 [index.html](index.html) & [styles.css](styles.css)

 ### How I Created NSpinner